 - The negative consequences you will likely experience by not paying your creditors

 - The amount you must save for each outstanding debt before the firm will begin negotiations with your creditors

 - The estimated time frame to make offers and settle your debts

 - The fees and conditions of its services

 - You can withdraw your money at any time without paying any penalties.

 - You are entitled to any interest yields on your money while it is in the savings account.

 - The funds you deposit are put into a bank account administered by an independent third party, and the debt relief company cannot receive referral fees.

-If a company fails to communicate any of this, they are not abiding by federal law, and this should be reason for concern.
+If a company fails to communicate any of this, they are not following federal law, and this should be a reason for concern.
 As with any industry, there are bad actors and it pays to be vigilant.